 In the MS program, the focus is on strengthening the student's grasp of molecular biology and biotechnology and on providing knowledge of research methods available in the fast-expanding field.

 The MCBG program offers a weekly seminar series with invited external and internal speakers who address the program's broad research interests.
 Journal Club members meet weekly in an informal setting to present results of interest from the current literature.

 Molecular & Cell Biology & Genetics – Program Guidelines

-The core curriculum is a comprehensive interdisciplinary program of study for all first year master’s and doctoral students in the Biomedical Graduate Programs.
+The core curriculum is a comprehensive interdisciplinary program of study for all first year master's and doctoral students in the biomedical science programs.
 The goal of the core curriculum is to provide a broad foundation in biomedical sciences and serve as a framework for advanced study in more specialized areas.

 The course consists of nine modules, four (equivalent to 119.5 hours) of which will be covered in the fall semester, and the remaining five (equivalent to 108 hours) will be offered in the spring semester.
 Examinations will be an essay format, with at least one exam for each module.
 Final grades for each semester will be determined from the weighted average of the module exams.

 Molecular and Cell Biology & Genetics Policies (PDF)